 We encourage authors to share their materials, data, and analysis code on publicly available databases or as supplementary materials to be included as an appendix to the article published on the website.

-By submitting your manuscript to PLC, you declare that the manuscript constitutes your original work which has not been published or accepted for publication nor is it currently being considered for publication in another outlet.
+When submitting your manuscript to PLC, you will be asked to declare that (a) the manuscript constitutes your original work which (b) has not been published or accepted for publication (c) nor is it currently being considered for publication in another outlet.

-Plagiarism, data manipulation, ghostwriting, guest authorship, and manipulations of the review process are a violation of academic integrity.
+Plagiarism, data manipulation (including fabrication of data), ghostwriting, guest authorship, and manipulations of the review process (e.g., through inappropriate or fraudulent reviewer suggestions) are a violation of academic integrity.
 It is the responsibility of the author to provide information about all persons contributing to the publication, all sources of funding, and all conflicts of interest.

 In case any such ethical misconduct on the part of any of the authors, managing editors, or reviewers is suspected or detected, the processing of the manuscript will be halted and the editorial board will follow the COPE guidelines in order to resolve the issue.
 Read the COPE guidelines here: